PaddlePaddle/Paddle/doc/design/var_desc.md

        return self._var.data_type()
 ```

-Then we can use this Variable to create an fc layer in Python.
+Then we can use this Variable to create a fc layer in Python.

 ```python
 import paddle as pd